Governance of the Society

 Dr Isabel Larridon

-Dr Isabel Larridon is Researcher Leader Africa in the Accelerated Taxonomy department at the Royal Botanic Gardens, Kew.
-Her research focuses on the evolution, biodiversity and conservation status of African and Madagascan plants with particular emphasis on the Cyperaceae or sedge family.
-Isabel is a Visiting Professor in the Department of Biology at Ghent University in Belgium, and teaches on the MSc in Plant and Fungal Taxonomy, Diversity and Conservation organised by RBG Kew and Queen Mary University of London.
-She regularly publishes in specialist journals and leads a research programme on the use of machine learning in taxonomy.
+Dr Isabel Larridon leads Accelerated Taxonomy department at the Royal Botanic Gardens, Kew.
+Her research focuses on the evolution, biodiversity and conservation of African and Madagascan plants with particular emphasis on the Cyperaceae or sedge family.
+Isabel is a Visiting Professor in the Department of Biology at Ghent University in Belgium, and supports the organisation of the MSc in Plant and Fungal Taxonomy, Diversity and Conservation organised by RBG Kew and Queen Mary University of London.
+She regularly publishes in specialist journals and leads research programmes on plant and fungal taxonomy in Madagascar, and on the Cyperaceae and Compositae families.
+She is also exploring the use of machine learning in taxonomy.
 She contributes to the community as a member of the IUCN-SSC Freshwater Plant Specialist Group and the West Africa Plant Red List Authority.
-She also carries out editorial duties for Kew Bulletin, Plant Ecology and Evolution, and Nordic Journal of Botany.
+She also carries out editorial duties for Kew Bulletin and Plant Ecology and Evolution.

 Dr Howard P. Nelson is a conservation biologist with a broad expertise base, ranging from on-the-ground interventions to influencing governments to effect change to benefit the natural world.
 His speciality includes birds and mammals of the Caribbean, where he has worked for over 25 years to survey species diversity and abundance and to model responses to climate change of the wildlife habitats in these fragile landscapes.